Upon graduation, a major in the Sexuality, Women's and Gender Studies department should:

-- should have mastered an interdisciplinary and cross-cultural approach to the creation, meaning, function, and perpetuation of gender in human societies, both past and present.
+- have mastered an interdisciplinary and cross-cultural approach to the creation, meaning, function, and perpetuation of gender in human societies, both past and present.

 In order to achieve these goals, students should be able to analyze women and gender in the context of: